htcondor/htcondor/docs/admin-manual/security.rst

 respectively.
 Similarly, the configuration variables ``AUTH_SSL_CLIENT_KEYFILE`` :index:`AUTH_SSL_CLIENT_KEYFILE` and ``AUTH_SSL_SERVER_KEYFILE`` :index:`AUTH_SSL_SERVER_KEYFILE`
 specify the locations for keys.
+If no client certificate is used, the client with authenticate as user ``anonymous@ssl``.

 The configuration variables ``AUTH_SSL_SERVER_CAFILE`` :index:`AUTH_SSL_SERVER_CAFILE` and ``AUTH_SSL_CLIENT_CAFILE``